Dr. Vilma Brunhuber, Guest

 After four weeks of drinking aloe vera gel in water twice per day, there was a clinical response towards improvement and remission of ulcerative colitis, compared to those given plain water.

 No significant negative side effects were experienced due to drinking the aloe vera gel .
-But it is not recommended for woman during pregnancy and during lactation.
+But it is not recommended for women during pregnancy and during lactation.

 5. Bone broth